 \subsubsection{Returning additional information}

 Occasionally, it may be required that the resampler returns additional information to the particle filter or \code{aggregation_function} either for diagnostics, as part of the loss function, or for use in an exotic filtering algorithm.
-What this information may be will depend on the specific filtering algorithm, for example one might want to track genealogy for standard resampling algorithms, however no genealogy exists for the optimal transport resample.
-Furthermore, we cannot anticipate what information a user require from custom resamplers.
+What this information may be will depend on the specific filtering algorithm, for example one might want to track the particle genealogy for standard resampling algorithms, however genealogy is ill-defined for the optimal transport resampler.
+Furthermore, we cannot anticipate what information a user requires from custom resamplers.
 For this reason resamplers are permitted only to return the resampled \code{state} and \code{weight}.
 Any additional information should be stored in a \proglang{Python} dictionary at the \code{.cache} attribute.

 A number of possible entries of \code{.cache} are used in the resamplers packaged with \pkg{PyDPF}. \code{.cache[`mask']} is defined for conditional resamplers and is a $1\text{D}$ boolean tensor of length $B$ where \code{True} indicates that a batch is resampled and \code{False} that it was not.
-Any custom filters that the user wishes to use with conditional resamplers should access this element.